Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 15+ Types · Sizes in Inches & mm · Materials · Installation · Security Ratings

-A slide lock is one of the oldest and most reliable locking mechanisms in human use — a rod or bar that moves horizontally or vertically into a fixed receiver to hold a door, gate, window, or panel closed—no keys required, no batteries, no complexity.
-Pull back the bolt, open the door.
-Push it forward; you are locked in—or locked out.
-The simplicity is the genius.
+A slide lock is one of the oldest and most reliable locking mechanisms in existence.
+It’s a rod or bar that moves horizontally or vertically into a fixed receiver to hold a door, gate, window, or panel securely closed — no keys, no batteries, no complexity.
+Pull the bolt back to open, push it forward to lock.
+Simple.

 But within that simplicity lies remarkable variety.
-There are more than fifteen distinct slide lock types, each engineered for a specific application, load requirement, security level, and environment.
+There are more than 15 distinct slide lock types, each engineered for a specific application, load requirement, security level, and environment.
 The barrel bolt that suits a garden gate is wrong for a bathroom door.
-The heavy-duty pad bolt is overkill and impractical for a kitchen cabinet.
-The chain slide lock, appropriate for a front door, provides no useful security on an outdoor shed.
+A heavy-duty pad bolt is overkill for a kitchen cabinet.
+And a chain slide lock, appropriate for a front door, offers no real security on an outdoor shed.

-This guide is the complete selector for every slide lock type.
-It covers all 15+ lock types, with exact sizes in both inches and millimetres, materials by environment, security ratings, installation requirements, and a precise decision guide that tells you which lock type is correct for each specific application — from bathroom privacy to farm gate security, from RV slide-out locks to child-safety cabinet latches.
+This guide covers every slide lock type — with exact sizes in both inches and millimeters, materials by environment, security ratings, installation requirements, and a precise decision guide that matches each lock to its ideal application.
+From bathroom privacy to farm gate security, from RV slide-out locks to child-safety cabinet latches, this is the only reference you need.

 Part